Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/UISupport.md

 * [UI and game input](#ui-and-game-input)
 * [UI Toolkit support](#ui-toolkit-support)

-You can use the Input System package to control any in-game UI created with the [Unity UI package](https://docs.unity3d.com/Manual/UISystem.html).
+You can use the Input System package to control any in-game UI bindings created with the [Unity UI package](https://docs.unity3d.com/Manual/UISystem.html).

 From **Unity 2023.2** onwards, the Input System and UI Toolkit are fully integrated with each other.
 To configure UI Input you can configure the UI action map of [project-wide actions](Workflow-Actions.html) in **Project Settings > Input System Package > Input Actions**.